-With organic search, SEOs have many different metrics they can report on to share their progress with their team and executives.
+With organic search, you have many different metrics you can report on to share your progress with your team and executives.
 Two of those metrics that are frequently used to evaluate content performance are average rank and weighted average rank.

 What is Average Rank?